 Be conscious of your spending.

 The more cautious you are when spending money, the more you’ll have available to save.
 Time.com says that you don’t have to deprive yourself of any and all luxuries when you’re trying to save, you just need to be more careful with the purchases you make.
 Use coupons, compare different brands, and consider what upgrades are truly necessary when you’re shopping so you don’t end up spending more money than you need to.
 You should also examine the kind of purchases you’re making and decide which are necessities and which are perks.
 You may find that you have routine expenditures you only follow out of habit and not out of an actual, regular need.

 Utilize your senior discount.

 When you go out to eat or get an oil change, or whatever you may be doing, most businesses offer a senior discount.
-Sometimes this discount can be a huge percentage off of the original price, saving you tons of money.
+Sometimes this discount can be a huge percentage off of the original price, and one of the best money saving tips for seniors.
 Just ask and chances are you’ll be able to get a discount.
 You’ve earned a discount from years of buying, so why not utilize it to the fullest extent?
 As a bonus, sometimes you can couple a senior discount with discount clubs you may be part of, like AARP.
 If you’re a veteran, there may also be a discount for you, too!

 Determine whether you’re eligible for veterans benefits.